Index of Indigenous languages

 Traditional Arawak houses were simple thatch huts.
 Arawak people live in a very warm climate, so their homes didn't need a lot of

-Arawak people slept in woven hammocks suspended from the wooden frame, rather than beds.
+Arawak people slept in woven hammocks suspended from the wooden frame of the hut, rather than beds.

 Here is a page with pictures of Native American huts and other housing types.